-A brain injury has left Elijah unable to do anything for himself and needing round the clock care – but he embraces life with a smile on his face.
+A brain injury has left Elijah, from Derby, unable to do anything for himself and needing round the clock care – but he embraces life with a smile on his face.

 “I am constantly in awe of him,” said mum Lizzie.
 “Despite everything he faces, Elijah is an incredibly happy, cheeky and fun-loving little boy who just loves life.”